 You will be able to sleep at night knowing that you don’t have to worry about the next nuclear catastrophe.

-How could I do such a thing?
+How could do such a thing?

 The European Bank for Reconstruction and Development (EBRD) has tentatively signed on for funding responsibilities.
 The EBRD has had previous experience with Chernobyl as it helped build the $500 million sarcophagus which covered the fourth nuclear reactor – limiting radioactive exposure.